Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_Activities.md

 Assume a setup where we have the relay chain, and two parachains with paraIds 1000 and 1001 respectively:

-- Using v2 multilocations, how would you represent each of the following locations?
+- Using XCM locations, how would you represent each of the following from the perspective of all three chains (relay, para1000, para1001)?
   - The relay chain
   - Parachain 1000
   - A 32 byte account in the relay